Rackspace Technology (NASDAQ:RXT) Updates Q3 2021 Earnings Guidance

-Rackspace Technology (NASDAQ:RXT) last issued its earnings results on Wednesday, August 11th.
-The company reported $0.24 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.23 by $0.01.
-Rackspace Technology had a positive return on equity of 12.63% and a negative net margin of 9.26%.
-Equities analysts anticipate that Rackspace Technology will post 1.01 earnings per share for the current fiscal year.

-In other Rackspace Technology news, EVP Holly B. Windham sold 2,525 shares of the stock in a transaction on Tuesday, June 15th.
-The stock was sold at an average price of $21.00, for a total value of $53,025.00.
-Following the completion of the transaction, the executive vice president now owns 168,191 shares in the company, valued at $3,532,011.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, Director Timothy Campos sold 11,992 shares of the firm’s stock in a transaction on Friday, July 16th.
-The shares were sold at an average price of $19.17, for a total value of $229,886.64.
+In related news, EVP Holly B. Windham sold 2,525 shares of the firm’s stock in a transaction dated Tuesday, June 15th.
+The shares were sold at an average price of $21.00, for a total transaction of $53,025.00.
+Following the completion of the sale, the executive vice president now directly owns 168,191 shares in the company, valued at $3,532,011.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, Director Dhiren R. Fonseca sold 26,096 shares of Rackspace Technology stock in a transaction dated Wednesday, June 9th.
+The shares were sold at an average price of $21.17, for a total transaction of $552,452.32.
+Following the sale, the director now owns 38,240 shares of the company’s stock, valued at $809,540.80.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 40,613 shares of company stock valued at $835,364.
-0.76% of the stock is owned by corporate insiders.
+Insiders sold a total of 40,613 shares of company stock valued at $835,364 in the last ninety days.
+Corporate insiders own 0.76% of the company’s stock.

-An institutional investor recently raised its position in Rackspace Technology stock.
-Bank of America Corp DE lifted its holdings in shares of Rackspace Technology, Inc. (NASDAQ:RXT) by 156.0% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 38,476 shares of the company’s stock after buying an additional 23,448 shares during the period.
-Bank of America Corp DE’s holdings in Rackspace Technology were worth $755,000 at the end of the most recent reporting period.
-Hedge funds and other institutional investors own 81.75% of the company’s stock.
+A hedge fund recently raised its stake in Rackspace Technology stock.
+Morgan Stanley increased its holdings in Rackspace Technology, Inc. (NASDAQ:RXT) by 22.8% during the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 802,091 shares of the company’s stock after acquiring an additional 148,800 shares during the quarter.
+Morgan Stanley owned approximately 0.38% of Rackspace Technology worth $15,728,000 at the end of the most recent quarter.
+Institutional investors and hedge funds own 81.75% of the company’s stock.

 Rackspace Technology Company Profile